shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 This document describes _Nash Information Set Monte Carlo Tree Search_.
 Nash-ISMCTS is our MCTS-variant, which can be applied in imperfect information games to approximate a game's Nash equilibrium.

+## Tree Search in Imperfect Information Games

+A common objection to applying a tree-search algorithm to games of imperfect information is that in imperfect information games, you cannot analyze a subtree of the game in isolation.
+This is because the value of a node in the game tree is dependent on the policy that got to that point in the tree.

+Well...that’s only _partially_ true.
+It is true that the value of the node against the _worst case_ adversary policy is dependent on the policy that got to that point in the tree.
+This is because given a policy $P$, the behavior of its optimal counter-policy, $\mathrm{counter}(P)$, at a node $n$ is dependent on $P$'s behavior across the _entire_ game-tree, rather than just on $P$'s behavior in the subtree $T$ rooted at $n$.
+However, against any given _fixed_ adversary policy, the value is independent of the behavior of $P$ outside of $T$.
+So, if we hold the adversary policy fixed, a tree-search subroutine like MCTS could conceivably still act as a policy improvement operator.

+This begs the question: what good is policy improvement against some given _fixed_ policy?
+In rock-paper-scissor, against a fixed 100%-rock opponent, iterated policy improvement will lead you to the 100%-paper strategy.
+That is not the policy you want to converge to if you want to do well against other policies.

+Despite this cautionary example, the fact is, other proven approaches like CFR and R-NaD operate similarly: on any given generation, they assume a fixed adversary policy and perform a policy-improvement operator with respect to that _fixed_ policy.
+Doing so yields a _sequence_ of policy-pairs, and as the policies in the pair iteratively improve against each other, this _sequence_ (or, the _average_ of the sequence) converges towards equilibrium.

+So, can MCTS, in the AlphaZero context, similarly serve as a policy-improvement operator that, despite only representing an improvement against a fixed-opponent-policy _within_ a generation, represents a long-term improvement towards equilibrium _across_ generations?

 ## Background: Many Tree ISMCTS (MT-ISMCTS)

 In perfect information settings, each node of an MCTS tree represents a full game state.
 In imperfect